 Stee has played for audiences of 25,000 and more.
 Now living in LA, he has recently been invited to join the star-studded troupe, "Street Drum Corps", as well as playing drums, keys, guitars, and producing for his own band "The Zibbz" and other artists.
 Stee is an all around talent and loves working with children to share his passion and inspire them to play music.

 Corinne 'Coco' Gfeller

-Coco's passion for dance and music started at an early age of six when she began taking ballet, jazz, and hip hop classes in her hometown of Muri, Switzerland.
-At the age of ten she choreographed her very first show for her school.
-She danced and choreographed all throughout her teenage years five days a week (after school hours) and was accepted to one of Europe's most famous performing-arts colleges in London, "Laine Theatre Arts" at the age of 16!!
-There she studied all forms of dance, acting, and singing for three years as well as getting her "International Teachers of Dance" diploma.
+Coco's passion for dance and music started at ther early age of six, when she began taking ballet, jazz, and hip hop classes in her hometown of Muri, Switzerland.
+At the age of ten, she choreographed her very first show for her school.
+She danced and choreographed all throughout her teenage years five days a week (after school hours) and was accepted to one of Europe's most famous performing-arts colleges in London, "Laine Theatre Arts" at the age of 16.
+There, she studied all forms of dance, acting, and singing for three years as well as getting her "International Teachers of Dance" diploma.
 Coco then toured with several musical shows including "Beauty and the Beast", "We Will Rock You", and "Grease".

 Finally, she decided to pursue her dream of starting her own band "The Zibbz" with her brother, Stee, and moved to Los Angeles in 2011.
 Coco has always had a deep passion to inspire children, to give them the courage to be themselves, and learn to express their feelings through dance.